Perfect Parents: Plot

 Lucy witnesses a knife fight at her public school.
-She was only footsteps away from the scene of violence and her her parents Stuart and Alison fear for her safety. and search for a safer and well-renown school.
+She was only footsteps away from the scene of violence and her parents Stuart and Alison fear for her safety. and search for a safer and well-renown school.
 Lucy has been raised as an atheist but her parents decide the only school they can only afford is St Mary of the Veil, which is managed by a group of nuns with a preference for traditional Catholic families to maintain their exclusivity, given the lengthy enrolment waiting lists.

 Thus, as part of their deliberate strategy, the entire family began to exercise the Catholic faith superficially with the core intent on progressing their child's application to an esteemed Catholic school.
 Their satirical attempt to depict themselves as devout Catholic believers was highly effective and assisted the progression and success of their daughter's entrance to the desired educational institution.
 She eventually ended up at the desired Catholic school, St Mary of the Veil.
 Their pursuit of enrolment into a prestigious educational institution for their beloved daughter led the couple into a life filled with lies, deceit and violence.

 It initially seemed as though the white lie would bear little consequence.
 However, to adequately prepare for a frightening interview with the school’s harsh principal, known as Sister Estonia, they posed as a devout Catholic family and used their questionable religious connections through their friend Eddie to identify a Catholic priest that they may bribe for a parishioner reference for their school application.
 However, that event is the beginning of many more decisions that are plagued with fraud, blackmail and violence as they navigate the questions of morality.
 It satirises the emerging global phenomenon in which parents are going to increasingly extreme lengths to ensure that their children are able to receive entry to highly competitive schools and also the priceless value in their child's safety regardless of the moral implications that may follow.
 As a late show twist, after Stuart and Alison enlist the assistance of the Catholic priest, the costly price of securing admission into a prestigious emerged with past stories about the priest’s dark secrets – but it may be too late to avoid the consequences.